Skip to main content

 note

 The above command will output the content in clear text -w 0 (withouth newlines!) on your terminal.
-We will need this output as the value for of pkcs12 in our API requests later.
+We will need this output as the value for of pkcs12 in our API requests below.

 POST: /v1/importPlainKey